Igimbayeva/Jot-It-Down/README.md

 ## Contributing

-Contributions to the Note Taker application are welcome!<br> If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request on the GitHub repository at [Igimbayeva/Jot-It-Down_Note-Taker](https://github.com/Igimbayeva/Jot-It-Down_Note-Taker).
+Contributions to the Note Taker application are welcome!
+If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request on the GitHub repository at [Igimbayeva/Jot-It-Down_Note-Taker](https://github.com/Igimbayeva/Jot-It-Down_Note-Taker).

 ## License